Several enrollment periods each year allow you to change your Medicare coverage.

 - Are your preferred doctors still covered by your plan?

-Selecting a Medicare plan during Medicare’s Open Enrollment Period, or any other enrollment period, is an opportunity to join a plan that meets your needs.
+Selecting a Medicare plan during the Annual Enrollment Period, or any other enrollment period, is an opportunity to join a plan that meets your needs.
 But to do so, you need to assess what those needs are.
 If you have questions about how to find a plan that works for you, and how to enroll, give GoHealth a call.
 Our licensed insurance agents will discuss your options and help find a plan that’s right for you — just in time for your next enrollment period.